-- We believe in simplicity, openness and effective designs
+We are makers who believe in simplicity, openness and effective designs.

 I grew up in France, in the western suburbs of Paris.
 As a kid, I was fascinated by all things electronic, often taking devices apart to understand how they worked or putting together kits.
 At age 10, I discovered computers and I knew right then that I wanted to become a programmer.
 In 1980, my father bought a TI99/4A.
 A year later, I had created my first commercial video game.
 Shortly afterwards, I was introduced to Bertrand by a common friend, marking the beginning of our lifelong friendship.
 In 1985, Bertrand and I released F.R.E.E, a very ambitious adventure game for the Atari 800XL.